Giger Bar

+Design

 The interior of the bars are themed along the lines of his biomechanical style as shown in the Alien films.
 The roof, walls, fittings and chairs are all modelled by the artist and fit into the same designs as seen in the films he designed, notably "Alien".
 The prominent high-backed Harkonnen Chair design was originally intended as a Harkonnen throne for an abandoned Dune film project.